Guinea Food Guide

 Sauce Graine (Palm Nut Sauce)

-Traditional sauce made with palm nuts, okra, tomatoes, and palm oil.
-The palm nuts are boiled, mashed, and strained to extract thick, rich liquid that forms the deep-colored, unique sauce.
-Often features smoked fish or meat.
+A sauce of palm nuts, okra, tomatoes, and palm oil.
+The palm nuts are boiled, mashed, and strained for a thick liquid that gives the sauce its deep color.
+Smoked fish or meat often goes in.
 Served with rice or fufu.

 Konkoé (Coastal Sauce)